apjanco/HSE-BOPOHOBO/README.md

 1. Automated Learning.
 [Need the math?](https://google-developers.appspot.com/machine-learning/crash-course/backprop-scroll/)
 1. Machine Learning vs Pattern Matching vs Linear/non-linear Regression
+  - In most cases, the outcome is a pseudo-probability (output of a softmax function).
+“I get less error if I say cat, so it is probable that this is a cat.”
+If I've never seen a dog, I would still say "cat."
+  - Can learn general properties rather than algorythmic precision ("Catness").
+  - Deep Learning is heuristic programming.
+It is an imprecise tool that often, but not always learns what its meant to learn.
+It does not necessarily think as you might think it ought to.
+In this way, Deep Learning brings non-human neurodiversity to scholarship.
+  - Naieve creativity.
+Deep Learning models hold the potential to find solutions and ideas that humans would never even think to look for.

 ![alt text](http://104.131.28.158/static/n_net1.gif "A simple neural network")